Search

 (e) Working head.

 On the basis of the direction of flow of the liquid through the impeller, the pump may be classified as a radial flow pump, mixed 'flow pump and axial flow pump.
-A radial flow pump is that in which the liquid flows through the impeller in the radial direction only.
+A radial flow pump is one in which the liquid flows through the impeller in the radial direction only.
 Ordinarily, all the centrifugal pumps are provided with radial flow impellers.
 In mixed flow pumps the liquid flows through the impeller axially as well as radially, that is there is a combination of radial and axial flows.

-A mixed flow impeller is just a modification of radial flow type in this respect that the former is capable of discharging a large quantity of liquid.
-As such mixed flow pumps are generally used where a large quantity of liquid is to be discharged to low heights.
+A mixed flow impeller is just a modification of the radial flow type in this respect that the former is capable of discharging a large quantity of liquid.
+As such mixed-flow pumps are generally used where a large quantity of liquid is to be discharged to low heights.
 In axial flow pumps the flow through. the impeller is in the axial direction only.
 Axial flow pumps are usually designed to deliver very large quantities of liquid at relatively low heads.
 However, it is not justified to call. axial flow pumps as centrifugal pumps because there is hardly any centrifugal action in their operation.

 The centrifugal pumps may be designed with either horizontal or vertical disposition of shafts.
 Generally, the pumps are provided with horizontal shafts.
 However, for deep wells and mines, the pumps with vertical shafts are more suitable because the pumps with vertically disposed shafts occupy less space.